Storyline Genealogy Research Collection

 Sainte-Madeleine-de-Rigaud

-In 1801, Father Leclerc at Oka carefully recorded her full Ojibwe name.
-Twelve years later, when she was buried at Rigaud, she had become simply "Marie Josette Sauvagesse de nation" — unnamed.
-The contrast tells the story of colonial record-keeping and the erasure of Indigenous identity in a single generation.
+In 1801 her full Ojibwe name was carefully recorded at Oka.
+Twelve years later, when she was buried at Rigaud, the register read simply "Marie Josette Sauvagesse de nation."
+The contrast between these two records documents colonial erasure across a single lifetime.

 Visit